So, Can a Woman Be a Pastor? You May Be Surprised!

 Luke 23:29– For behold, the days are coming when they will say, ‘Blessed are the barren, and the wombs that never bore, and the breasts that never nursed.’

 Women in Church Leadership

 So let’s finally do it.
 Let’s talk about the age-old question about women in church leadership.
 All of the time I get asked, “Can a woman be a Pastor?” or “Where in the Bible does it say women can be Pastor’s, Elder’s, or Apostles?”.
 Or how come you ordain women into Church leadership?

 We know Huldah was the relative of Jeremiah and taught the Word publicly in school…over men and women.

 So to begin our studies on this, let’s go to the Word.
 Let’s highlight some of the women in the Bible to paint a picture of how women are used.
 This way the next time someone asks you, “Can a woman be a Pastor?”, you will have a good answer for them.

 Deborah the Judge; Can a woman be a Pastor?

 I want to start with Deborah the Judge.
-We will use only one old testament reference since we are not under the Old covenant anymore, but we can still see scripturally, culturally, and historically how the women were used in the framework of the Church structure.
+She was a great example of women in leadership We will use only one old testament reference since we are not under the Old covenant anymore, but we can still see scripturally, culturally, and historically how the women were used in the framework of the Church structure.